-- 1. Understand some of the historical evolution and application of communication and media - 2.
+- 1. Read selected chapters in the textbook and write a critical reflection and summary of the material. - 2.
 Deliver individual and group presentations - 3.
-Examine the use of media in political and advertising campaigns - 4.
-Prepare and use visual aids that promote clarity and interest; - 5.
-Display a cognitive recognition and discussion on how they are affected by technology - 6.
-Establish credibility by demonstrating knowledge and analysis of a topic; - 7.
-Develop a media campaign for a technology introduced decades ago - 8.
-Demonstrate acceptable ethical standards in research and presentation of materials; - 9.
-Listen to, analyze, and critique oral communication and media campaigns; - 10.
-Work individually and collaboratively
+Examine the use of media in political and advertising campaigns. - 4.
+Develop a media campaign for a technology introduced decades ago. - 5.
+Listen to, analyze, and critique oral communication and media campaigns. - 6.
+Work individually and collaboratively. - 7.
+Visit the Museum of Broadcast Communication and write a summary.